Peugeot e-308 vs Alfa Romeo Junior

 The Verdict

-The Alfa Romeo Junior takes 3 of 5 key spec categories and comes in at a lower price.
-The Peugeot e-308 will save you roughly $710 a year in fuel.
+This is genuinely close.
+The Peugeot e-308 and Alfa Romeo Junior trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Peugeot e-308 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.